Easther Mayi Kith

-Easther Mayi Kith (born 28 March 1997) is a footballer who plays as a defender for Women's Super League club Reading.
-Born in Canada, she plays for Cameroon women's national team.
+Easther Kellsy Philomene Mayi Kith (born 28 March 1997) is a professional footballer who plays as a centre-back for French Première Ligue club Saint-Étienne.
+Born in Canada to Cameroonian parents, she plays for Cameroon women's national team.

 Early life

 She began playing soccer at age seven with Royal-Sélect de Beauport.

 College career

-Mayi Kith attended the West Virginia University in the United States.
+Mayi Kith attended West Virginia University in the United States, where she made 93 appearances for the West Virginia Mountaineers women's soccer team.
+Her first and only collegiate career assist was on an equalizing goal in the 2016 NCAA Division I women's soccer tournament championship match, and she scored in a penalty shoot-out to help West Virginia advance in the 2017 NCAA Division I women's soccer tournament round of 16.